mattermost/docs/source/administration/prev-config-settings.rst

 Enable Team Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-*This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to v4.9, released on April 16th, 2018.
+*This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to 4.9, released on April 16th, 2018.
 This permission can be modified using the System Console user interface.*

 **True**: Ability to create a new team is enabled for all users.

-**False**: Only System Administrators can create teams from the team selection page.
+**False**: Only System Admins can create teams from the team selection page.
 The **Create A New Team** button is hidden in the main menu UI.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableTeamCreation": true`` with options ``true`` and ``false``.                                                        |